 - Jumeirah Board Walk

-Outdoor ideas in Dubai we’ve left of the list
+Outdoor ideas in Dubai we’ve deliberately left off our toddler list

-Again, there are plenty more amazing ideas we’ve left off, not that there impossible, just not the best with the younger age group:
+Again, there are plenty more amazing ideas we’ve left off, not that there impossible, just not the best with the younger age group.
+Here’s why:

 - Desert Safari – half the thrill of the desert safari is the 4WD dune bashing ride there.
-These are not appropriate with your under 6’s.
-Why not try a day trip out to Al Qudra and the Loves Lakes instead.
+These are not appropriate for your under 6’s.
+Why not try a day trip out to Al Qudra and the Loves Lakes instead?

-- The Dubai Fountains – oh they are good!
+- The Dubai Fountains – oh, they are good!
 But evening weekends at Dubai Mall?
-Only if your brave!
+Only if you’re brave!
 Those crowds with a stroller?
 Forget it.
-Why not try the fountains at lunch time instead, 1pm and 1.30pm when its less crowded, or there are less crowded opportunities to see giant fountains at the Pointe, Palm Jumierah and IMAGINE, Dubai Festival City.
+Why not try the fountains at lunchtime instead, 1pm and 1.30pm when it’s less crowded, or there are less crowded opportunities to see giant fountains at the Pointe, Palm Jumeirah and IMAGINE, Dubai Festival City.

 - Aventura in Mushrif Park – a super outdoor ropes course, tree surfing and climbing adventure, but minimum height is 1.15cm and 6 years of age.
 They do have nature activities for the little ones while big siblings are amused, but honestly – hold this one until they’re big enough for the real thing!